Microfluidics for Cell Biology

 RNA and DNA Hybridization

 For decades, in situ hybridization has been used with greater frequency to capture the localization, structure and expression of specific DNA and RNA sequences within tissues.
 The high sensitivity and specificity of this technique relies on the hybridization of labelled oligonucleotide probes to targeted DNA or RNA sequences within tissues.
 Chromosomal microdeletion, amplification, structure, translocation and expression can be easily detected.
-Compared to PCR analysis, Northern Blotting or a DNA microarray performed on lysed cells, hybridization provides spatial information as specific RNA and DNA are detected within tissues.
-It has significantly improved gene mapping, cytogenetics and various diagnostic techniques (oncogenic, prenatal, viral infection, etc.).

-Recently, with the use of microfluidics for cell biology, a temporal dimension was added to the technology, as it further evolved to be performed on living cells.
+Recently, with the use of microfluidic for cell biology, a temporal dimension was added to the technology, as it further evolved to be performed on living cells.
 The spatio-temporal expression, degradation and storage of RNA molecules can now be thoroughly investigated by real time imaging of the hybridization of labelled oligonucleotides in living cells.

 Drug Combination and Long-Term Perfusion